 The Turkish central bank can use the key interest rate to determine the financing costs of properties.
 This instrument is used to stabilize the economy and or trigger demand.
 When interest rates are low, loans are cheaper, which usually leads to more demand and thus rising property prices.
 The primary factor here is the level of domestic demand, since foreign citizens make up only a few percent of total transactions.

-A look at the figures for 2019 shows that purchases by foreign citizens have been following a positive trend.
-According to TurkStat, the sale of properties in Turkey to foreigners rose by 14.7 percent compared to the previous year and totaled 45,483 properties as of 31 December 2019.
-Before the outbreak of the Corona pandemic and the associated flight bans, industry representatives agreed that foreign investment in the Turkish real estate market would continue to increase in 2020.
+A look at the figures for 2021 shows that purchases by foreign citizens have been following a positive trend.
+According to TurkStat, the sale of properties in Turkey to foreigners rise by 43.5% percent compared to the previous year and totaled 58.576 properties as of 31 December 2020.
+Before the outbreak of the Corona pandemic and the associated flight bans, industry representatives agreed that foreign investment in the Turkish real estate market would continue to increase in 2022.